 To prevent disturbance, bedding material should not be spread too far ahead of slate/stone paver laying face.
 Voids left after removing screed rails should be filled.
-Protect screeded bedding material from wind or rain as well as by wayward construction operations.
-If bedding material is disturbed, it is to be loosened and rescreeded.
-Extensive areas of screeded bedding material should not be left exposed overnight unless they are properly protected from disturbance and moisture.
+Protect bedding material from wind or rain as well as by wayward construction operations.
+If bedding material is disturbed, it is to be loosened and rescreed.
+Extensive areas of bedding material are not to be left exposed overnight unless they are properly protected from disturbance and moisture.
 Moisture content of bedding material should be kept as uniform as possible to minimize undulations in slate/stone paver surface, and should be kept in damp condition conducive to packing.
 Water should not be applied except by very light misting.
 Stockpiled bedding material is to be covered to protect it from wind and rain.